 - Foreign investments.
-Foreign investments involve certain special risks, including: - Unfavorable changes in currency exchange rates: Foreign investments are typically issued and traded in foreign currencies.
-As a result, their values may be affected by changes in exchange rates between foreign currencies and the U.S. dollar. - Political and economic developments: Foreign investments may be subject to the risks of seizure by a foreign government, direct or indirect impact of sovereign debt default, imposition
+Foreign investments involve certain special risks, which may impact the fund's performance, including: - Unfavorable changes in currency exchange rates: Foreign investments are typically issued and traded in foreign currencies.
+As a result, their values may be affected by changes in exchange rates between foreign currencies and the U.S. dollar.

-- of economic sanctions or restrictions on the exchange or export of foreign currency, and tax increases. - -Unreliable or untimely information: There may be less information publicly available about a foreign company than about most publicly-traded U.S. companies, and foreign companies are usually not subject to accounting, auditing and financial reporting standards and practices as stringent as those in the United States.
+- -Political and economic developments: Foreign investments may be subject to the risks of seizure by a foreign government, direct or indirect impact of sovereign debt default, imposition of economic sanctions or restrictions on the exchange or export of foreign currency, and tax increases. - -Unreliable or untimely information: There may be less information publicly available about companies domiciled in non-U.S. markets, and particularly emerging markets, and these companies may not be subject to regulatory, accounting, auditing and financial reporting standards and practices as stringent as those in the United States.
 Foreign securities may trade on markets that are closed when U.S. markets are open.
-As a result, accurate pricing information based on foreign market prices may not always be available. - Limited legal recourse: Legal remedies for investors may be more limited than the remedies available in the United States. - Limited markets: Certain foreign investments may be less liquid (harder to buy and sell) and more volatile than most U.S. investments, which means we may at times be unable to sell these foreign investments at desirable prices.
+As a result, accurate pricing information based on foreign market prices may not always be available. - -Limited legal recourse: Legal remedies for investors may be more limited than the remedies available in the United States. - -Limited markets: Certain foreign investments may be less liquid (harder to buy and sell) and more volatile than most U.S. investments, which means we may at times be unable to sell these foreign investments at desirable prices.
 For the same reason, we may at times find it difficult to value the fund's foreign investments. - -Trading practices: Brokerage commissions and other fees are generally higher for foreign investments than for U.S. investments.
 The procedures and rules governing foreign transactions and custody may also involve delays in payment, delivery or recovery of money or investments.